MarziehSafari/Banking/Loan_Default_Prediction/README.md

-### Evaluation and Selection of Optimal Classification Models:
+### Evaluation and Selection of Optimal Classification Models on Loan Default:

 The comparative analysis of various classification algorithms revealed that ExtraTrees and Random Forest classifiers consistently outperformed competing models across primary performance metrics, specifically in Classification Accuracy and the Area Under the Receiver Operating Characteristic Curve (AUC-ROC).